nebulae-interview/guideline/README.md

 - Use components from [material-ui](https://v4-3-3.material-ui.com/components) whenever possible
 - Use tailwind-css whenever possible
 - In the Backend try to use RxJS as much as possible
+- part of the challenge is your ability to understand as much of the platform by reading the code.
+If you step into a problem or need an explanation to go further down please contact us.

 #### 01 Add the the fields needed for each source.